Patent Ductus Arteriosus

 - Frequent respiratory infections

 - Heavy, rapid, or congested breathing

 - Poor weight gain

 - Trouble feeding, disinterest in eating, or tiring while feeding

 During physical examinations, your child’s doctor checks for a heart murmur, which are extra sounds heard throughout the cardiac cycle due to increased blood flow.
 If your pediatrician suspects increased blood flow, a recommendation to see a pediatric cardiologist may be made.

-- Chest X-Ray: A chest x-ray produces an image of the tissue and bones in the heart and lungs and helps your provider assess the shape, size, and structure of the heart and lungs.
-Patent ductus arteriosus can cause an enlarged heart and changes to the lungs that may be seen on an X-ray.
+- Chest X-Ray: A chest X-ray produces an image of the tissue and bones in the heart and lungs and helps your provider assess the shape, size, and structure of the heart and lungs as well as the aeration of or any congestion in the lungs.
+PDA can cause an enlarged heart and changes to the lungs that may be seen on an X-ray.

-- Echocardiogram: An echocardiogram uses ultrasound technology to create a moving image of the heart and its valves, allowing your provider to assesses the structure and function of the heart.
+- Echocardiogram: An echocardiogram uses ultrasound technology to create a moving image of the heart and its valves, allowing your provider to assess the structure and function of the heart.
 An echocardiogram also helps provide information about blood flow and how well the heart is pumping blood.
-This is helpful when determining how blood is flowing through the patent ductus arteriosus, how much blood is passing through the vessel, and how large the ductus arteriosus is.
+This is helpful when determining how blood is flowing through the PDA, how much blood is passing through the vessel, and how large the ductus arteriosus is.